timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 For the clients' sake you can create a page with all components so they know what they have.
 This way they create their website like a puzzle.
 According to the components they can create access control ruls per component so any agency can create a webpage without stuff breaking.

 ### Planning, issue- and project tracking
 If you use a tool like [Jira](http://www.atlassian.com/jira "Jira issue and project tracking") you are in luck.
 You can define the components in there and assign them issues, user stories and estimates.
 Each component has a set of requirements.
-When you plan a sprint, you just add a bunch off components to create a user journey and you are done.
+When you plan a sprint, you just add a bunch of components to create a user journey and you are done.

 ### QA department
 Because we are dealing with components that have their own rules and responsibilities defined the QA person can run his test scripts against just one component.
 When you make each component reachable by a url, automatic testing gets a lot easier.
 Next to this, test scripts can be categorised by component and matched to Jira issues and user stories.